joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/23/arts/television/baby-reindeer-netflix.html

 **Judge Approves $418 Million Settlement That Will Change Real Estate Commissions**\
-`Home sellers will no longer be required to offer commission to a buyer’s agent when they sell their property, under an agreement with the National Association of Realtors`\
+`Home sellers will no longer be required to offer commission to a buyer’s agent when they sell their property, under an agreement with the National Association of Realtors.`\
 https://nytimes.com/2024/04/23/realestate/nar-settlement-realtors-commission.html

 **Planned Parenthood Plans $10 Million Boost for Democrats in North Carolina**\